-- 1. Disengage the PTO, engage the parking brake, turn the ignition OFF, and remove the key. - Locate the transmission release lever on top of the transmission of the unit.
-There is one transmission release lever on each transmission.
-The transmission release levers open and close the transmission bypass valves. - 3.
-To open the transmission bypass valves rotate the transmission release levers to the "bypass" position (A, Figure 17).
+- 1. Disengage the PTO, engage the parking brake, turn the ignition OFF, and remove the key. - 2.
+Locate the transmission release lever on top of the transmission of the unit.
+There is one transmission release lever on each transmission. - 3.
+Rotate the transmission release levers to the "bypass" position (A, Figure 18).
 The transmission release levers will contact the bodies of the transmissions.
 The transmission release levers will be oriented so that they are perpendicular to the axles of the transmissions.

-- 4. Disengage the parking brake.
-The zero-turn rider can now be pushed by hand. - 5.
-After moving the zero-turn rider, close the bypass valves by rotating the transmission release levers to the "run" position (B).
+4. Disengage the parking brake.
+The zero-turn rider can now be pushed by hand.

+5. After moving the zero-turn rider, re-engage the transmissions by rotating the transmission release levers to the "closed" position (B).
 The transmission release levers will contact the bodies of the transmissions.
 The transmission release levers will be oriented so that they are parallel to the axles of the transmissions.